 Strategy Description Assessment Tool Used for Exit Treatment Team Recommendation Exit Criteria Students enrolled at Western Day are primarily there for therapeutic treatment.
 Discharge is based on reaching treatment goals, not academic performance.
 Students must pass a minimum of 4 of 6 classes.
 Students must obtain at least 80% behavior points.
 Students are enrolled at Western Day until they have met their treatment goals.
 Upon decision to release, meetings are scheduled to discuss placement options either in ARC meetings or Treatment Team.
+For a student with a disability, the Admission and Release Committee may consider any circumstances on a case-by-case basis when determining whether to order a change in placement for a child with a disability who violates a code of student conduct.
+The Admission and Release Committee must convene and determine if the behavior was a manifestation of the child's disability and follow JCPS ECE procedures.
 Transition Strategies to Prepare Student for Exit Discharge meetings and/or exit meetings, ARC meetings, Conference calls, Facilitated Staffing Meetings.
 Transition counselor works with receiving school to ensure appropriate strategies and supports are in place.
 Assessment Tool Used for Exit Behavior progress sheets, attendance and grades are used to assess student readiness for exit.
 To qualify for exit, students must obtain at least 80% of daily behavior points, pass a minimum of 4 of 6 classes, and record 80% or better attendance rate.
 Transition Strategies to Prepare Student for Exit Student must demonstrate satisfactory growth involving behavior.
 Expectations are provided to both parents and students.
 The receiving comprehensive school will receive notification once the student is approved for exit.
 Student Relations will facilitate transition meetings prior to student enrollment in a comprehensive school to ensure that guidance counseling, mental health counseling, administrative and academic support services are provided as needed.

 Strategy Description

 Procedures for collaboration with ILPAs are shared during the transition meeting upon exit from Western Day

 outside agencies involved with Treatment.

 involuntary placements, including

 court order or other social service

 agencies to address student

 transition between programs.

-Composition of the ILPA Team Associate Principal, ARC Chairperson
+Composition of the ILPA Team Assistant Principal, ARC Chairperson

 Procedure to invite Meeting notices are sent home to the parent/guardian.

 parents/guardians to participate on

 the PILPA Team, and as appropriate,

 to invite the student to participate

-Person(s) responsible for guiding Associate Principal
+Person(s) responsible for guiding Assistant Principal

 completion of the ILPA

-Person(s) responsible for Associate Principal, Teacher of Record
+Person(s) responsible for Assistant Principal, Teacher of Record

 monitoring progress of the ILPA